oras-project/oras/docs/proposals/diagnose-experience.md

 ## Examples in ORAS

 This section lists the current behaviors of ORAS debug logs, proposes the suggested changes to ORAS CLI commands.
-More examples will be appended below.

 ### oras copy